Your Ideal Life Project

 Our Family group

 The second pillar of our life project has to do with the compatibility to our closer and dearest group: our family and our kids.
-When we do what is perfect and valid for ourselves as individuals, we must also seek that this activity or activities embrace our closest core if we really want this project to be more fulfilling.
+When we do what is perfect and valid for ourselves as individuals, we must also seek that this activity or activities embrace our closest ones if we really want this project to be more fulfilling.
 In our chair analogy, if our second leg, the family, is there, and our life project includes them, it’s compatible and beneficial to them; then we have already secured a good portion of happiness and inner tranquility.

 When you share your poetry with your family, and they love it, makes them dream and reflect, makes them have tears of joy, they love what you do and support you in the search of your passion by encouraging you to write more because they benefit from your actions; then your project of life is done.
 You have the second leg firmly attached to sustain your project.